markvfowler55/https-github.com-ibm-developer-skills-network-mcino-Introduction-to-Git-and-GitHub/README.md

 A calculator that calculates simple interest given principal, annual rate of interest and time period in years.

-Some changes made in README file to perform a merge (for assignment submission)
+Some changes made in README file to perform a merge (for assignment submission):

+New changes

 ```
 Input: